Jesmond Park Academy: Building of the new school

 Building work commenced in 2002 with the new school being built "upon" the old one – which required the East half of the school to be demolished in the summer of 2003 and work to commence on the footprint of the old east side and the front and back fields.
 This meant that from September 2003 until the summer of 2004, the school was truly half old, half new.
 Three new buildings were open for use and the west side of the old building was still being used.

 After July 2004, the Benton Road site was closed and soon after was demolished, to make way for the housing development named after it, as "Manor Park".
 The remaining old buildings on the Jesmond site were then fully demolished and the remainder of the new buildings were built.

 The new school was ready for service in September 2004.

 Jesmond Park Academy

-A 2018 Ofsted inspection judged Heaton Manor School 'Inadequate,' the lowest of four rating classications.
+A 2018 Ofsted inspection judged Heaton Manor School 'Inadequate,' the lowest of four rating classifications.
 Due to the inadequate judgement, it was announced that the school would become an academy, starting on the 2019–2020 academic year under the Gosforth Federated Academies Trust.
 The new academy caused controversy in the local community as it discarded the area that it was located, Heaton, with the new name, Jesmond Park Academy.

 However, a 2022 Ofsted report for Jesmond Park Academy indicated performance had improved to 'good,' which is the second highest ranking classification, representing a significant improvement in the school's quality.

+In October 2023, the school closed for several weeks after its building was damaged on 18 October by Storm Babet, leaving a danger from metal panels falling onto pupils and staff.
+The length of the closure was due to a complicated legal dispute over who was responsible for the repairs: PFI contractor Equans, a UK maintenance company owned Bouygues, or someone else.